RickPoh95/RickPoh95/README.md

 ## I am a Mechanical Engineer and aim to become DevOps & Cloud Engineer

-- 🔭 I’m currently study at Generation Singapore - SGUP-CT CLOUD SUPPORT AND DEVOPS
+- 🔭 I’m currently study at Generation Singapore - SGUP-CT CLOUD SUPPORT AND DEVOPS (3 month) + (6 month apprenticeship)
 - 👯 I’m looking to forward to become a DevOps and Cloud Engineer
 - 📫 How to reach me: **shizchaw95@gmail.com**
 - ⚡ Fun fact: I love sport and like thing related to automation